ARION

 This particular drone followed a prearranged flight path toward the northeast, its sensors and camera lenses searching for heat signatures or signs of movement.
 The ‘daily rains’ were not always daily, and there were some days when it did not rain at all; this was one that Arion had forecast as a sunny, rain-free day.

 ARN017 had been in the air for less than an hour when it discovered a sudden obstruction in its flight path.
-The drone dropped its velocity to zero within seconds and stopped to hover in front of a reflective glass or metal ball that had appeared to zoom in and come to a complete rest floating several yards in front of it.
+The drone dropped its velocity to zero within seconds and stopped to hover in front of a ball of reflective material that had appeared to zoom in and come to a full floating rest several yards in front of it.

 The sphere was nearly a meter in diameter.
 Its surface resembled an unfaceted ball of crystal with a mirror finish, and was smooth without any discernible breaks in the material.
 There were no antennae, other extrusions or even exhaust ports.
 It was also completely silent; it made no sound, not even a hum, as if it was just another piece of the sky.